-In Table 2, we show the performance of the MPC controller (with various design control horizons) with respect to Clipped-LQR and LQR in terms of cost function and PI values for the shock test with initial condition $x_0 = [0 \ 0 \ 0.1 \ 0]'$ .
-It improves beyond both "clipped-optimal" and "steepest gradient method" described in Section 3.
+In Table II, we show the performance of the MPC controller (with various design control horizons) with respect to Clipped-LQR and LQR in terms of cost function and PI values for the shock test with initial condition $x_0 = [0 \ 0 \ 0.1 \ 0]'$.
+It improves beyond both "clipped-optimal" and "steepest gradient method" described in Section III.
 As we can see the hybrid MPC approach can show that the "clipped-optimal" control is far from the optimal solution for this particular initial condition and constraints.
 It also shows that the performance of hybrid MPC is equal to the "clipped-optimal" for N = 1.
+It turns out that the hybrid MPC and the "clipped-optimal" laws are equal for N = 1, as will be described in the next section and shown in Figures 2 and 3.